kloudbytes/certified-kubernetes-administator/docs/01-cka-course-Introduction/install-k8s-kubeadm-ubuntu-22-containerd.md

 |kubelet|1.28.0-00|
 |kubectl|1.28.0-00|

-* This documentation guides you in setting up a cluster with one master node and three worker node.
+* This documentation guides you in setting up a cluster with one master node and three worker nodes.
 * If you desire fewer worker nodes, you can install software and join the worker nodes depending on that.

 ## Assumptions

-1. You have 4 physical or virutal machine for create kubernetes cluster.
+1. You have 4 physical or virtual machines to create a Kubernetes cluster.
-2. You have to assigned password of each node.
+2. You have to assign a password to each node.
-3. Each node have to assign the corresponding hostname.
+3. Each node has to assign the corresponding hostname.
-4. If you are using any cloud provider virtual machine, kindly open the correspoing port number for the k8s cluster.
+4. If you are using any cloud provider virtual machine, kindly open the corresponding port number for the k8s cluster.

 |Role|FQDN|IP|OS|RAM|CPU|
 |----|----|----|----|----|----|